“Even in this shitty state, dead men make the news if they die right.”

 They simply run.

-Noises grow louder.
+Noises that are growing louder.

 Noises that ring like the staccato clicking of chattering teeth, but heavier.
 Much heavier.